 1974 – FPL purchased #E25 in 1974 from Sis-Q Flying Service Inc., Santa Rosa, California.
 1975 – Dry leased from Evergreen Air Services, Roxboro, Quebec.
 Note: The number E25 was assigned to FIMR in 1976 after the crash of GLEG.
 Pilots Darran and Archer.

-Crashed 4 July 1975 p.m.
-TBM #E25 C-GLEG piloted by Bert Archer and owned by FPL crashed from fuel starvation on the shoulder of Highway 8 approx. 1 mile north (1 mile east says Don Henry) of the Dunphy Airstrip while on a routine flight check out of Dunphy Airstrip while being readied for a post-larval experimental spray of adult budworm.
+1975 – Crashed 4 July 1975 p.m.
+TBM #E25 C-GLEG piloted by Albert “Bert” Archer and owned by FPL crashed from fuel starvation on the shoulder of Highway 8 approx. 1 mile north [1 mile east says Don Henry] of the Dunphy Airstrip while on a routine flight check out of Dunphy Airstrip while being readied for a post-larval experimental spray of adult budworm.
 Archer was unhurt but the aircraft was a write-off and was later stripped and junked.
 The Department of Transport summary report and accident card are located below.